bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Let's say you, well, if there is, depends on how much there is available, right?
 But you're looking at the chain, so you don't know what was available.
-But if your wallet is looking at a bag of coins, it might, you know, start with the smallest coin saying, nah, it's not big enough.
+But if your wallet is looking at a bag of coins, it might start with the smallest coin saying, nah, it's not big enough.
 And then keep looking and then find one coin that's big enough.
 And then use that to spend it.
 And it doesn't really matter, but if you know what software the person was using based on some other fingerprinting aspects, you can start then.